Want to learn more about this at Kettering Health?

 “I really like that they let the new parents be a part of the baby’s care, even for simple things like changing diapers,” she says.
 “Mother Baby and the NICU are on the same floor as well, so I was near my baby the whole time, and that helps because you feel closer to your newborn.”
 It was even more comforting to know that the nurses were accessible.

-Fortunately, her baby boy was able to go home after only three days of treatment, and on the same day as Jennifer.
-Today, he is nearly five years old, happy and healthy, thanks to the dedication of the people in the NICU.
+Fortunately, her baby boy could go home after only three days of treatment and on the same day as Jennifer.
+Today, he is nearly five years old, happy, and healthy, thanks to the dedication of the people in the NICU.
 She says they are all incredibly passionate about what they do.
 It’s not just a job to them, and Jennifer isn’t the only one who feels that way.

-Lauren Harrison started working in labor and delivery at Kettering Medical Center right after nursing school.
+Lauren Harrison started working in labor and delivery at Kettering Health Main Campus right after nursing school.
 She says a unique series of events led her to both become a nurse in the NICU and eventually have children who were treated there.

 “I worked in Labor and Delivery for about six months, but after having a major surgery, I was put on a lifting restriction, so I couldn’t work there anymore,” she says.
-“My manager thought working in the NICU would be a great position for me, since the patients are much smaller in size, and I wouldn’t be doing any heavy lifting.”
+“My manager thought working in the NICU would be a great position for me since the patients are much smaller, and I wouldn’t be doing any heavy lifting.”